9 Ways To Use Lomi Dirt… Or Not? (I’m Skeptical)

 Sprinkle Lomi Dirt on Your Lawn

 I suppose this isn’t the worst of the options (like trashing the Lomi dirt), but Lomi composter beware of this one.
-As I mentioned above, the Lomi dirt still has a feint food odor to it (and a mildly strong odor if you composted smelly food like fish).
-If you sprinkle Lomi dirt on your lawn, it may attract animals.
+As I mentioned above, the Lomi dirt still has a faint food odor to it (and a mildly strong odor if you composted smelly food like fish).
+If you sprinkle Lomi dirt on your lawn or use it to fill holes your dog digs in the grass, it may attract animals.

 I suspect it was a nosy raccoon unsuccessfully looking for its lunch.
 Needless to say, that scent will not get “buried” in your grass.
 Lomi dirt (or any electric composter output) is not the same as the fertilizer you spread on your lawn.
 It takes much longer to break down than synthetic fertilizer to make the nutrients accessible to the microbes in the soil.